WizelineLabs/world-cup-predictions/world-cup-predictions-front/README.md

 npm test
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work, check out the [guide](https://vitejs.dev/guide/) and [docs for vite-plugin-vue2](https://github.com/vitejs/vite-plugin-vue2).

+The setup is based on what you get from using the [create-vue](https://github.com/vuejs/create-vue) project for vue2.